vincentarck/form-unit-test-react/README.md

 - Login component must be rendered
 - Intro Login Component must be rendered

-See the section about [Testing library](https://testing-library.com/) for more information.
+See the section about [testing library](https://testing-library.com/) for more information.